 - $95 Online Application Fee

 - Complete Application

 Choose a 4-week session in May, June, July, or stay for 8-weeks in May/June or June/July.
-Each session, you’ll enroll in 1 language course that meets for 60 contact hours/4 credits.
-Students in a 4-week session may earn 4 credits (up to 60 contact hours), while students that combine sessions may earn 8 credits (up to 120 contact hours).
+You’ll enroll in 1 language course and 1 elective course per session.
+Language courses meet for 60 contact hours/4 credits, while elective courses meet for 20 hours/1 credit.
+Students in a 4-week session earn 5 credits (up to 80 contact hours), while students that combine sessions earn 10 credits (up to 160 contact hours).